AndrewScott85/london-underground-fe-continuation/README.md

 An app for planning journeys on the London underground.

 ## Description
 The front end of Tubular is an app built using React.
+This is a continuation of an earlier group project which can be found at https://github.com/iO-Academy/2022-mar-london-underground-fe.
+I've modified it to allow display of journeys where a change is necessary, along with some minor stylistic tweaks.

 ## Getting Started
 1. Clone this repo: